FAU-Paleo/apw_2022/docs/slides/7_phylogenetics/10_Mk_model.md

 library(ggplot2)
 ```

-The morphological matrix used for this tutorial can be downloaded from here.
-THis matrix is from Agnolin et al 2007 Revista del Museo Argentino de Ciencias Naturales.
+The morphological matrix used for this tutorial can be downloaded from [here]({{site.baseurl}}/data/7_phylogenetics/Agnolin_2007a_paleobiodb.nex).
+This matrix is from Agnolin et al 2007 Revista del Museo Argentino de Ciencias Naturales.
 It consists of 51 characters and 12 taxa of Brontornis.

 We will start with the analysis in RevBayes and then use R to look at the output.